If you want to know what TUDCA is, how it works, and all the unique health benefits it has to offer, then you want to read this article.

 - Other Toxins

-In recent years, however, research has discovered that the benefits of TUDCA are not limited to liver health.
+In recent years, however, research has revealed that the benefits of TUDCA are not limited to liver health.

 It’s reputation for promoting a healthy liver is still the most common reason people supplement with it, though.